-Acts as the group point of contact, arranging the enforcement patrol timetable and equipment swaps with a local partner group.
+Acts as the group point of contact with the police, arranging the enforcement patrol timetable along with the details of their active volunteers and equipment delivery/collection.
 Takes part in roadside activities the group runs.

 Acts as deputy in the absence of the co-ordinator, and also takes part in roadside activities the group runs.

 Works alongside other trained residents during roadside enforcement sessions, using the speed detection equipment and recording details for offending vehicles in accordance with the training provided.

-All volunteers undergo a three-hour training session to enable them to take part in roadside sessions.
+All volunteers must undergo a digital training session to enable them to take part in roadside sessions.
 This covers the practical and operating elements, and will be delivered by firstly watching our training video-presentation followed by attending a physical practical session in your area before a group has use of the detection equipment.
 Once trained, volunteers are covered by a form of public liability insurance while volunteering for CSW.
 While there’s no need to repeat the training, volunteers are welcome to undergo a refresher and can do so anytime.

-For further information or to join CSW please email Gary Wright.
+For further information or to join CSW please email us at [email protected]